oneflex/regnite/README.md

-# IgniteTodo
+# regnite-todo

-## An exmaple todo app created with the ignite boilerplate
+## An example todo app created with the ignite-bowser boilerplate and redux supports